 To-date, the team has done 30-40 projects and have mapped almost all of the cameras on campus.
 Each site floor plan includes two to five pictures depending on the camera type.
 Doyle estimates they have about 130 objects on a big 4K campus overlay map.
 The plan is to extend the use for duress buttons and emergency phones.
 “We’re now using System Surveyor for any sort of surveying or technical project,” said Doyle.

-Everyone Wins: Campus Departments Get the Security They Need; IT Saves Times
+RESULTS: Everyone Wins - Campus Departments Get the Security They Need; IT Saves Times

 Doyle estimates his team has shaved several hours off each job by using System Surveyor.
 In the past, they’d bring the university’s Planning and Construction department, equipment vendors and integrators to site.
 Now everything is collected by his team in advance, during a 30-minute site survey walk.
 The other teams only visit when they’re ready to begin installation.